zongyi0311/o-ran-background-knowledge/O-RAN.WG1.TS.Use-Cases-Detailed-Specification-R004-v18.00.md

 - 3. Non-RT RIC generates A1 policies to guide Near-RT RIC optimization.
 - 4. Near-RT RIC sends QoS control instructions to E2 nodes.
 - 5. E2 nodes adjust Radio Resource Management (RRM) behavior accordingly.

+## 4.8.4 Required Data
+- For this use case, different kinds of observability data must be reported to the Non-RT RIC
+- The Non-RT RIC should monitor resource consumption in the area.
+- When resource usage is low, the RAN scheduler can allocate resources efficiently to all users.
+- When usage exceeds a threshold, the default RAN configuration may fail to meet user requirements.
+  - At this point, the Non-RT RIC must configure detailed reporting for individual UEs.
+- This enhanced observability enables Non-RT RIC to gain deeper performance insights, including:
+  - User throughput
+  - Transmission delay
+- With these detailed metrics, the Non-RT RIC can make smarter, adaptive optimization decisions.

 # 4.21 Network Energy Saving
 ## 4.21.1 Background Information